-4.9.10 Online Revocation Checking Requirements
+4.9.10 On-line Revocation Checking Requirements

-The SHAKEN PKI does not make provisions for the support of certificate status services such as Online Certificate Status Protocol (OCSP).
-The SHAKEN PKI defines an indirect CRL model in which the Subscribers can provide any revoked end-entity or intermediate certificates and STI-CAs provide any revoked intermediate certificates to the STI-PA for inclusion in the CRL.
+The SHAKEN PKI defines an indirect CRL model in which the Subscribers and CAs provide any revoked end entity certificates to the STI-PA for inclusion in the CRL.
 The URL to the CRL is provided to the Subscriber when they request a SPC token from the STI-PA.
-This URL is included in the 'cRLDistributionPointName' field in the end entity certificate so that during path validation, the relying party can check whether the end entity certificate or any intermediate certificate in the certification path have been revoked.
+This URL is included in the 'cRLDistributionPointName' field in the end entity certificate so that during path validation, the relying party can check whether the end entity certificate in the certification path have been revoked.